renditions/get-img-sizes/README.md

 (min-width: 960px) 50vw,(min-width: 480px) 100vw,100vw
 ```

-The breapoints argument is expected to be an array sorted by `viewportMinWidth` in descending order.
+The breapoints argument is expected to be an array sorted by `mediaMinWidth` in descending order.

 ### Using with React